Special Accommodation Closed Areas

 In 2022 a total of 936 foreigners were detained in the public custody centres, compared to 1,327 in 2021, 1,241 in 2020 and 377 in 2019, of whom 589 persons were detained in Otopeni and 446 in Arad.

-Arad: During the author’s visit to the Public Custody Centre of Arad on 16 March 2023, there were 32 foreigners, all men, in detention out of whom two were asylum seekers from Pakistan and Guineea.
+During a visit by the 2022 AIDA expert to the Public Custody Centre of Arad on 16 March 2023, there were 32 foreigners, all men, in detention out of whom two were asylum seekers from Pakistan and Guinea.
 According to the representative of Arad, a total number of 92 asylum applications were made in Arad, out of which 33 were granted access to the regular procedure.
 In addition, 26 subsequent applications were made, out of which only five were granted access to the regular procedure.
 The majority of applicants were Turkish nationals.
 However, the Director of Timișoara Centre reported that 84 asylum applications were made in 2022 in Arad, out of which only 16 were assessed in the regular procedure.

-Otopeni: According to the director of the Otopeni Public Custody Centre 589 persons were detained in Otopeni in 2022.
+Otopeni: Otopeni Centre has a capacity of 114 places for foreigners held in public custody.
+According to the director of the Otopeni Public Custody Centre 589 persons were detained in Otopeni in 2022.
 The majority of detainees were from India (106) and Pakistan (83).
-18 first time asylum applications were made in 2022.[8]
-No statistics on the number of migrants who lodged a subsequent application were provided, nor the number of asylum seekers who were granted acces to the regular procedure.
+18 first time asylum applications were made in 2022.[11]
+No statistics on the number of migrants who lodged a subsequent application were provided, nor the number of asylum seekers who were granted access to the regular procedure.
+As regards the centre in Otopeni, for the year 2023, IGI-DAI did not provide statistics about the foreigners who submitted asylum applications.

 The law prescribes a deadline of 3 days for IGI-DAI to assess the asylum application of an applicant who is in detention and to issue a motivated decision.[12]
 Therefore, in these cases the procedure is rapidly conducted.
 Asylum seekers cannot prepare for the personal interview, as they have no time to contact an attorney or a legal counsellor in order to be counselled or assisted at the interview.